ChengtaiCao/Paper/README.md

 (3)Inference Suboptimality in Variational Autoencoders
 (4)Tutorial on Variational Autoencoders
 (5)Nice: Non-Linear Independent Component
-(6)The Deconfounded Recommender: A causul Inference Approach to Recommendation
+(6)The Deconfounded Recommender: A causal Inference Approach to Recommendation